 Variable Array dimensions and description

 LSPLITLAT (1:NDGENL)

 Logical indicating whether a given row on the

 "A" set is split with another "A" set.

 MYFRSTACTLAT Scalar

 The first latitude row (global index) on this

 "A" set (1NDGLG)

-(Equivalent to NFRSTLAT(MYSETA))
+MAT A TO (Equivalent to NFRSTLAT(MYSETA))

-MYLATS (1:NDGENL)

-The latitude row (global index) a given row on
+MYLATS (1:NDGENL) The latitude row (global index) a given row on

 this "A" set corresponds to.

 MYLSTACTLAT Scalar

-The last latitude row (global index) on this
+HILDIROILAI The last latitude row (global index) on this

 "A" set (1NDGLG)

-MVDDOG (Equivalent to NLSTLAT (MYSETA))
+(Equivalent to NLSTLAT(MYSETA))

-MYPROC Scalar ID (4 NDDGG)
+MYPROC Scalar

 Logical processor ID (1 NPROC).

 Note, processor numbering does not follow the

-normal FORTRANarray ordering (row first), but instead runs in a column first order, so
+normal fortranarray ordering (row first), but

+instead runs in a column first order, so

 Processor "1" is in the North Western corner,

 processor "2" is to the South of this and so on.

 MYSETA Scalar

-HIDLIK Which "A" set (North-South) this processor is in
+Which "A" set (North-South) this processor is in

-(1NPRGPNS).
+MACHED (1NPRGPNS).

-MYSETB Scalar
+MYSETB Scalar Which "B" act (Fact West) this processor is in (4 NDDCDEU)

-Which "B" set (East-West) this processor is in (1NPRGPEW).
+NDGENL Which "B" set (East-West) this processor is in (1NPRGPEW).
+Scalar

-NDGENL Scalar

-Number of latitude rows handled by this "A" set.
+NDGENE Number of latitude rows handled by this "A" set.

 NFRSTLAT (1:NPRGPNS)

 The first latitude row (global index) for a

 given "A" set.
 (1NDGLG)

 NFRSTLOFF Scalar

 Offset of the first latitude row (global index).

 (Equivalent to MYFRSTACTLAT-1)

 NLSTLAT (1:NPRGPNS)

 The last latitude row (global index) for a

-given "A" set.
+NDED ED CELL LE given "A" set.
 (1NDGLG)

 NPTRFRSTLAT (1:NPRGPNS)

-Index of the first latitude strip on the given
+Index of the first latitude strip on the given "A" set.

-"A" set.
 (Used for indexing NSTA and NONL arrays)

 NPTRLAT (1:NDGLG)

-Index of the first latitude strip of the given
+NEILLAI Index of the first latitude strip of the given

-global latitude.(Used for indexing NSTA and NONL arrays)
+global latitude.
+(Used for indexing NSTA and NONL arrays)

 NPTRLSTLAT (1:NPRGPNS)

 Index of the last latitude strip on the given

 "A" set.
 (Used for indexing NSTA and NONL arrays)

 NSTA (1:NDGLG+NPRGPNS-1 , 1:NPRGPEW)

 Number of grid points from Greenwich meridian at

 the start of the given latitude strip on the given

 "B" set.
 Counting starts at 1, so for a grid point

 at the start of a row (ie. on the meridian) NSTA(Index,1)=1

 NONL (1:NDGLG+NPRGPNS-1 , 1:NPRGPEW)

 Number of grid points on this latitude strip within my "B" set.